vuthanhptnkmai/Optical-Path-Optimization/README.md

 # Optical-Path-Simulation

-The project is still unter construction.
-More will come, stay tuned ^^
+The project is still finally done!!
+Read our report for more information.
+Happy coding though ^^